itpp-labs/odoo-development/docs/admin/install.rst

    --link $DB_CONTAINER:db \
    -t itprojectsllc/install-odoo:$ODOO_BRANCH

-   # Attach folder from host to make updates there.
+   # Attach folder from host to make updates there (example for misc-addons).
-   # Example for misc-addons
+   # It also runs odoo with "-d" and "--db-filter" parameters to work only with one database named "misc".
+   # It prevents running cron task on all available databases
+   # In this example you need to add misc.local to /etc/hosts and open odoo via http://misc.local
    docker run \
    -p 8069:8069 \
    -p 8072:8072 \